MAF's Disaster Response team are working hard to enable relief organisations to assess the impact of the second earthquake in Nepal's remote areas.

 Relief agencies on the ground have had to adjust their plans to see what needs to be done to assist people and communities who were most impacted by the latest quakes.

 Our team are all safe.
 The hotel, airport and the Fishtail Air offices where they were working were rocked but none of our team were injured.
 However, they could see buildings falling all over Kathmandu.
-MAF's Mike Bottrell describes dust clouds rising like you see with buildings imploding.
+A staff member describes dust clouds rising like you see with buildings imploding.

 Reaching the epicentre